-- Start at the top of your mat in mountain pose (stand tall with your big toes touching, heels slightly apart, hands at your sides, palms facing forward).
+- Start at the top of your mat in mountain pose (stand tall with your big toes touching, heels slightly apart, hands at your sides, and turn your palms forward).

-- Turn your toes outward to 45 degrees, and bend your knees until your thighs are parallel with the floor.
-Your knees should track over your ankles without caving inward or bowing outward.
+- Turn your toes outward 45-degrees, and bend your knees until your thighs are parallel with the floor.
+Track your knees over your second toe, and avoid your knees caving inward or bowing outward.

 - Draw your shoulder blades back and downward, lift your chest, and tuck your tailbone.